deltachat/deltachat-pages/_posts/2025-01-22-webxdc-notifications.md

 offer "free" web apps or mobile apps (mostly web-apps in disguise) to mediate interactions between private circles.
 What if you could run such apps in your private chats without needing any mediator, sign-ups, logins etc?
-We'll close this little blog post higlighting a few already existing apps that can be used for some typical "group" activities, removing any need to use or depend on superflous billionaire-serving mediation platforms.
+Here are a few fun candidate apps to try out.

 ![View on the app store entry of the new SplitBill app](../assets/blog/2025-01-splitbillmeta.png)